How to Write and Publish a Book for Free

 They I run the entire novel through Grammarly.
 There is a free version of this program that will catch basic errors.

 I then trade editing services with other authors and ask readers to read the book for me (it’s taken me three years to build up this network).
-This process will catch 90% of the grammatical errors in my books.
+This process will catch 90% of the grammatical errors in my books and streamline the editing process.

 4. Ask Readers to Read the Book